Backlynk

 Google Search Console LinksFinding links Google reports for your verified sitePaste important URLs here to confirm live status and link attributes

-Backlink crawler toolsCompetitor research and larger referring-domain exportsSpot-check high-value links before copying a competitor tactic
+Ahrefs, Semrush, Moz, MajesticCompetitor research, authority metrics, anchors, and larger referring-domain exportsSpot-check high-value URLs before copying a competitor tactic or promising a placement is live

 Outreach or directory trackerMonitoring links you recently built or submittedRe-check after approval, migration, redesign, or listing edits